 Hear about the experience from behind-the-scenes as featured in this blog post:

 At ASAM's Child Friendly Space they receive donations throughout the year like clothing, shoes, food, etc. This year, they have a priority need for school supplies because many of the children have been accepted into the Turkish school systems but can't afford the basics.
-The funds provided through the sales of the children's photographs will go towards supplying the children with backpacks, notebooks, pencils, folders, etc. so they can have the tools they need to be strong learners!
+100% of proceeds provided through the sales of the children's photographs will go towards supplying the children with backpacks, notebooks, pencils, folders, etc. so they can have the tools they need to be strong learners!